faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

     * "then he ended with a powerful story...This was a powerful story for me.
 One about love and about how God shows his love.
 There are no lost causes, we are all of infinite worth to God and He will put us exactly where he needs us to be."
     * "I want to tell an amazing story we were told at the devotional last night...HOW AMAZING IS THAT?!
 God sure works in mysterious and amazing ways."
     * "How amazing is that?
 Think about how many people had to be prompted by the Holy Ghost for all of that to happen!
 We are where we are for a reason!"

-[^fourfold_state]: The book was popular enough that it is still considered a classic and reprinted today (e.g., [here](https://banneroftruth.org/us/store/theology-books/human-nature-in-its-fourfold-state/) and [here](https://www.heritagebooks.org/products/human-nature-in-its-fourfold-state-boston.html)).
-Reformation Heritage Books noted its popularity "It is evident why Boston's work enjoyed such popularity. ..." and John Macleod, [the well known theologian](https://en.wikipedia.org/wiki/John_Macleod_%28theologian%29) listed the book as [one of 22 of his favorite](https://reformedbooksonline.com/suggested-reading/) classic reformed, Christian works, [noting](https://www.goodreads.com/book/show/19194212-human-nature-in-its-fourfold-state) that it "more than any other stands out as representative of the best of our Scottish religious classics".

 [^smoot]: Stephen Smoot recently discussed why an inspired fiction theory [undermines all the other LDS truth-claims](https://www.mormoninterpreter.com/et-incarnatus-est-the-imperative-for-book-of-mormon-historicity/).